Msjamisun/blog/README.md

 # blog

-> A blog that it so dusty
+> A blog that is so dusty

 ## Build Setup